turbot/flowpipe/README.md

 [simple] Output val = Hello World
 [simple] Complete 12ms exec_clsm62ko47mjp5f74730
 ```

-That's it!
-You're ready to start developing.
+</details>

+<details>
+<summary>DevContainer</summary>

 There are other third party tools that are required for the full development suite.
 These are not required for basic development.
 To make development easy, we have built a DevContainer that has all the required tools installed.
 See the Developer Setup section for more details.

-</details>

-<details>
-<summary>Developer Setup</summary>

 1. Install [Docker](https://docs.docker.com/get-docker/)